-It's a POV story, actually.
-The first chapter is that of Cloud's, simply because I tweaked the blonde a little to suit my own entertainment needs.
+So, this story is POV based.
+The first chapter is that of Cloud's, simply because I tweaked the blond a little to suit my own entertainment needs.

 Association- Chapter One